Get involved! • Click on the picture to take part

 What advice would you give to our readers?

-Be patient when in the field shooting.
-In addition to the must-take shots, look for that personally inspiring shot that you may be lucky enough to label your own!
+Try using Neutral Density filters more often!
+I found that shooting extreme long exposures (4+ minutes) can be a lot of fun!
+If you have 16 Stops of ND filters you can create some really ethereal images.
+I used my Big Stopper + Little Stopper to take 8 minute photos in the mountains.
+Sometimes the clouds would streak across the sky, other times they would look as if they were painted in by Bob Ross.
+Don't forget to turn on Long Exposure Noise Reduction too!
+Keep in mind, this will double your total exposure time.

-Mesquite Dunes, Death Valley, California, USA by Michael Liskay • Photographer of the Week
+Grinnell Lake, Glacier National Park, Montana, USA by Peter Zelinka • Photographer of the Week

 VISIT THE PHOTOGRAPHER'S WEBSITE